rpmbsys/rpmbuild-php-8.3/README.md

     ```

     command above will start all build services in background.
 But it is possible
 to run any of them or run in foreground etc

-3. Wait until command `docker compose ps` returns all services in state 'Exit 0'
+3. Wait until command `docker-compose ps` returns all services in state 'Exit 0'

 ### Access RPM packages

-1. RPM packages located inside `rpm9rocky`, `rpm8rocky` and `rpm9stream` volumes
+1. RPM packages located inside `rpm9rocky` and `rpm10rocky` volumes

 ### Clean up build